purvitrivedi/sei-group-project-3/README.md

 Features ✨: I'm very happy with the amount of work we got done in 9 days.
 The app offers tons of functionality whilst still having a strong user journey.

-Styling 📱: The app is slick and responsive, something we were every keen on acheieving since Hiking websites don't usually have "beautiful" styling.
+Styling 📱: The app is slick and responsive, something we were very keen on acheieving since Hiking websites don't usually have "beautiful" styling.

+## Key Learnings

+* When to use Embedded vs Referenced data
+* How to use callback function & ComponentDidUpdate in React
+* How to working with a team-member who works in a different time-zone - something that is very much possible as companies moves towards remote working.

 ## Future Improvements